vanttec/vanttec_documentation/source/vsd/vsd_git.rst

 * feature - this is the branch used for new developments.
 * hotfix - used for emergency fixes.

+Notes:
+* Please use descriptive names about the project you are working on and the purpose of the branch.
 * If possible, avoid modifying code directly on the release_candidate and the main/master branches.
 Instead create a new branch and open a pull request after the desired changes are completed.
+* If many features are being developed for a single technical area, name the branches as follows:
+    * feature/perception/yolo_detection
+    * feature/perception/yolact_detection
+    * feature/perception/opencv_shape_filter

 Pull requests
 -------------